aleph2c/ldea/README.md

 cd ldea
 ```

-Create a personal inventory from the personal_example:
+Create a personal inventory from the personal_example (the personal file will be
+ignored by git):
 ```
 cp personal_example personal
 ```